DanWaLes/age-verification/README.md

 * [Ubuntu Desktop Provision PR #1338](https://github.com/canonical/ubuntu-desktop-provision/pull/1338)
 * [Ubuntu Desktop Provision PR #1339](https://github.com/canonical/ubuntu-desktop-provision/pull/1339)

-All implmentations assume all users live in a jusristiction where OS-level verification applies.
-It is false to assume everyone is in a juristiction where OS-level age verification applies.
+The implementations assume all users live in a jurisdiction where OS-level verification applies.
+That is simply not the case.

 Not all Linux systems depend on SystemD.
 There are alternative init systems.
 Choice in all aspects of the system allows for innovation.

 ## Scope
-The only goal of this project is to provide a secure age range API for regions requring OS-level age verification for Linux systems, as per OS-level age verification laws.
-There are inherent [privacy and security issues](#Privacy-and-security-issues) around handeling age verification.
+The only goal of this project is to provide a secure age range API for regions requiring OS-level age verification for Linux systems, as per OS-level age verification laws.
+There are inherent [privacy and security issues](#Privacy-and-security-issues) around handling age verification.
 This project will *never* implement forced-identification age verification age range API mandates because of them.

 The following laws require an OS-level self-declared age verification age range API and *will be implemented*:
 * [US - CA AB 1043 ("Age verification signals: software applications and online services")](https://leginfo.legislature.ca.gov/faces/billTextClient.xhtml?bill_id=202520260AB1043) (enacted; activates on 2027-01-01)